About Killingly Energy Center/NTE Energy

 Following construction of KEC, the final grading plan will be implemented and the installation of the permanent stormwater management system will be completed.
 The final stormwater management system will minimize the release and suspension of pollutants, effectively and safely remove water from the roadway and other critical areas, and properly treat stormwater before final discharge from the site.
 Further, consistent with Town of Killingly Inland Wetlands & Watercourses Regulations, KEC will not allow untreated surface drainage into any watercourse or inland wetland.

 How will gas from the Algonquin pipeline reach the plant?

 There is an existing Yankee Gas lateral from the Algonquin pipeline currently running just west of the project site.
+Yankee Gas will replace and upgrade the existing, decades-old lateral in order to provide enhanced reliability for all end users and supply natural gas to KEC.
 No new right-of-way will be developed.
-Yankee Gas has informed us that they will replace and upgrade the existing, decades-old lateral in order to provide enhanced reliability for all end users and supply natural gas to KEC.
-The plant lateral will run a short distance within Lake Road from the point it intersects the road to the plant site.
+The Yankee lateral will run a short distance within Lake Road from the point it intersects the road to the plant site.
 It is not anticipated that this upgrade will impact existing landowners or abutters.
-The Algonquin pipeline is also undergoing its own modernization, ensuring that it has robust capacity and reliability to safely serve homes and businesses throughout Killingly, Connecticut and the region.
+The Algonquin pipeline, which will deliver gas to the Yankee lateral, is also undergoing its own modernization, ensuring that it has robust capacity and reliability to safely serve homes and businesses throughout Killingly, Connecticut and the region.